 Thailand’s smallest province, Samut Songkhram, is another unheralded destination within comfortable reach of Bangkok.
 Relax into the slow life at Ban Bang Phlap and enjoy local hospitality in this traditional farming community.
 Learn how to cook local delicacies, cycle along quiet lanes and simply enjoy the ambience.
 Or head to Suphanburi and visit the Thai Buffalo Conservation Village, shop at local markets and see local landmarks including the giant Chinese-style dragon.

-All of these locations can be visited on a day trip from Bangkok, but spending a night or two will help you ease into local life.
+All of these locations can be visited on a day trip from Bangkok, but spending at least a night or two will help you ease into local life.

 East Coast Thailand

 Travel east from Bangkok and make a stop off in Rayong to sample the laid-back mainland beaches.
 With most Thai and overseas tourists heading instead to the island of Ko Samet or further east to the Ko Chang archipelago, it has left the mainland Rayong beaches blissfully quiet.
 And the same is true for the adjacent province, Chanthaburi.
 One of Thailand’s most underrated locations, Chanthaburi is home to a charming city centre with a fascinating history.
-The city is ideal for a 2 or 3 night stay as an alternative to Bangkok or as a springboard to travel onwards to Trat to explore more of Thailand’s East Coast.
+The city is ideal for a two or three night stay as an alternative to Bangkok.
+Chanthaburi is also an excellent stopover en route to explore more of Thailand’s East Coast.

 While Ko Chang and the nearby islands are well-established as tourist destinations, do try to spend some time on the Trat mainland to experience local life.
 The village of Ban Nam Chiao has won awards for its community based tourism initiatives and makes for a rewarding destination to visit before travelling onwards to enjoy the beaches on Ko Mak or any of the other quiet islands in the Ko Chang archipelago.